What is Northwest Culinary Prep Camp?

 Is this program safe?

 Yes.
 Students work in a professional kitchen under close supervision by experienced chefs.
 Knife skills, equipment safety, and kitchen protocols are taught before hands-on cooking begins each day.
 Student-to-chef ratios remain small to ensure individualized attention.
+Chef instructors have first aid supplies and knowledge.

 Does my student need prior cooking experience?